ale275/audio2pipe/README.md

 - **Detect:** Section run at sound detect.
 It runs python output selector callback script. script can be replaced at user discretion by replacing the symlinked script
 - **Silence:** Performs all the files clean-up when audio source is stopped

+Lockfile and pipe filling PID checks prevent parallel command execution and multiple pipe fillings resulting in unpleasant white noise blasting from speakers.
+These features are especially useful when audio is sourced from record players.

 #### **scripts/A2POutputselector.py**
 Python script using OwnTone http API(s) to select the output(s) defined in ENV variable at sound detect phase.